 Project Configuration ×

 Filter Sets Folders Custon n Tags

-Tags ★ Analysis Image: Comparison of the second secon Values Not an Issue Reliability Issue Bad Practice Suspicious Exploitable List Tag: Extensible Analysis Description: The analysis tag must be set for an issue to be counted as 'Audited.'
+Tags ★ Analysis Values Not an Issue Reliability Issue Bad Practice Suspicious Exploitable List Tag: Extensible Analysis Description: The analysis tag must be set for an issue to be counted as 'Audited.'
 This is encouraged to be the final action performed by an auditor.
 Default Value:

 Set Primary Tag Commit Synchronize

-ОК
+OK